-We introduce some important graph operations for later use: \begin{itemize} \item the constant $0=(\cdot )\in \mcal G_1$ which consists in one vertex and no edges, \item the identity $I=(\cdot \leftarrow \cdot )\in \mcal G_1$ which consists in two vertices and one edge from the input to the output, \item the product $(\cdot \overset{1}{\leftarrow} \cdot \overset{2}{\leftarrow} \cdot)\in \mcal G_1$ which consists in three vertices and two successive edges from the input to the output, \item the Hadamard product $h$, which consists in two vertices and two edges from the input to the output, \item the diagonal $\Delta$, which consists in one vertex and one edge, \item the degree $deg=\ _\cdot^\uparrow$, which consists in two vertices, where one is the input and the output, and an edge from the input/output to the other vertex. \end{itemize} Endowed with those composition maps and the action of the symmetric groups, the sequence $\mcal G=(\mcal G_K)_{K\geq 0}$ is an \emph{operad}, in the sense that it satisfies \begin{enumerate} \item the \emph{identity} property $g\circ(I,\ldots, I)=g=I\circ g$, \item the \emph{associativity} property
+for $K\geq 2$ which consists in reordering the edges of $g$ according to $\sigma$: if $e_1,\ldots ,e_K$ are the ordered edges of $g$, $e_{\sigma^{-1}(1)},\ldots ,e_{\sigma^{-1}(K)}$ are the ordered edges in $g^{(\sigma)}$.
+Finally, let us denote by $id$ the graph operation which consists in two vertices and one edge from the input to the output.
+Endowed with those composition maps and the action of the symmetric groups, the set $\mcal G$ is a \emph{symmetric operad}, in the sense that it satisfies \begin{enumerate} \item the \emph{identity} property $g(id,\ldots, id)=g=id(g)$, \item the \emph{associativity} property